irkri/elissabeth/projects/README.md

 ## Starting an experiment

-We advise to browse through the code to get used to our pipeline.
+We advise you to browse through the code to get used to our pipeline.
 Starting an experiment is simple.
 Below is a walkthrough of a typical test run.

 1. Configure the model by modifying the `config.json` file.